Looking for the best financial independence apps for 2022?

 Credit card debt is the bane of many consumers' existences.
 Tally is an app designed to help those with credit card debt track and pay it all off in a timely, responsible manner so you can get your finances back on track.
 Without harming your credit score, Tally analyzes your finances and opens a line of credit for you to automatically pay off your debt for you at a rate you can manage.

 Employer-sponsored retirement plans are essential tools for anybody who wants to plan for retirement.
 But it can take some know-how and finesses to get the most out of your 401(k)s and other accounts.
-Blooom will analyze your retirement accounts for free and, for $10 per month, reduce hidden fees and optimize your choice of funds and the rate at which you contribute your earnings for better performance overall.
+Blooom will analyze your retirement accounts for free and, for $10 per month, potentially reduce hidden investment fees and optimize your choice of funds to get on track for retirement.

 Shopping local can put you back in touch with your community and help you uncover hidden gems.
 But you still want to get the best deals, which is why GetUpside is so helpful.
 The app maintains a local focus and points you toward discounts in your local area on the products you’d be buying anyway, like groceries and gas.